wrstudios/frodata/README.md

 ##### Using Authentication Helpers

-You may also set up authorization by directly accessing the underlying `Faraday::Connection` object (as explained in [Advanced Customization](#advanced-connection-customization) below).
+You may also set up authorization by directly accessing the underlying `Faraday::Connection` object `yield`ed to the constructor (as explained in [Advanced Customization](#advanced-connection-customization) below).
 This allows you to make use of Faraday's [authentication helpers][faraday-auth], such as `basic_auth` or `token_auth`.

 For instance, if your service requires HTTP basic authentication: